+XIII.
 Appeals

 Both the Complainant and the Respondent have the right to appeal.
 Third parties do not have the right to appeal.
 An appeal must be submitted in writing to the Title IX Coordinator within seven (7) calendar days of being notified of the outcome and must set forth the reasons for the appeal.
 Appeals will be decided by the Provost of the University.
-Notification of the appeal will be given to the non-appealing party.
-Neither the Complainant nor the Respondent will be entitled to a hearing in connection to the appeal, but the University may request written submissions from either party or consider any other information as deemed appropriate by the school.
+Notification of the appeal will be given to the non-appealing party and allowed to submit a written response within seven (7) days.
+Neither the Complainant nor the Respondent will be entitled to a hearing in connection to the appeal.

-The appeal will be conducted in an impartial manner by the Provost.
+The appeal will be conducted in an impartial manner by the Provost, who has received annual training from the Title IX Coordinator on the Title IX process and concepts that promote fairness and accountability.
 In any request for an appeal, the burden of proof lies with the party requesting the appeal, as the original determination is presumed to have been decided reasonably and appropriately.
 The appeal is not a de novo review of the underlying matter.
-The decision shall affirm the original findings of the Vice President unless the Provost sustains one of the grounds for appeal in which case the Provost will refer the case to the Title IX Coordinator for further action as appropriate.
+The decision shall affirm the original findings of the Hearing Board unless the Provost sustains one of the grounds for appeal in which case the Provost will refer the case to the Title IX Coordinator for further action as appropriate.